 The Wii game MadWorld does its best to live up to this trope, being a pretty obvious commentary on games such as Manhunt and the western media's reaction to them.

 The Postal series built its reputation around this.

-The Battletoads arcade game when you think about.
+The Battletoads arcade game, when you think about it.
 The finishers are gorier, the end level score result is called "Korpse Kount" (probably a nod to Mortal Kombat), and there is a little more adult and dirty humor.
-The only reason this game probably passed the Moral Guardians' radar was because games like Doom and Mortal Kombat were taking all the heat during the 90s.
+The only reason this game probably passed the Moral Guardians' radar was because games like Doom and Mortal Kombat were taking all the heat during the '90s.

 alternative title(s): Hollywood Game Violence; Ultraviolent Video Game; Ultra Violent Game Within A Show; Ultra Violence The Game; Ultra Violence64; Bloodsoaked Carnage Brothers; Violent Video Game; Absurdly Violent Video Game; Stupidly Violent Video Game; Hollywood Video Game Violence; Video Game Ultra Violence; Gore Fest Chainsawer3000; Super Gore Fest Chainsawer3000; Stereotyped Violent Videogame